 We also couldn’t have done it without you!
 Every single person who made a donation, called, emailed, showed up, shared our posts, and engaged with the legislative session- Thank You!
 This is what civic engagement in the South looks like.
 This is what victory looks like.
 All of our voices – especially yours – matter, and nothing we’ve done this year could have been accomplished without each and every one of you.

-Often this work feels like we are only holding the line against injustice, but we can see a tangible vision of the progress we are making in providing leadership opportunities and growing a movement.
+Often this work feels like we are only holding the line against injustice, but I can see a tangible vision of the progress we are making in providing leadership opportunities and growing a movement.
 And this is how we win.

 Thank you for making this fight possible.